sosiska/equity-tracker/README.md

 # equity-tracker
-equity-tracker shows the return on equity,
+equity-tracker shows the return on equity.